ciernialab/Alder-ChIPseq-Tutorial/README.md

     nano SRR_Acc_List.txt

 #run the SRRpull.sh script
-The script is setup to be run from your experiment folder inside your home directory.
+The script is setup to be run from your experiment folder inside your home directory. <br/>
-It makes a file in the ciernialab shared data folder on Alder: /alder/data/cbh/ciernia-data/HDAC1_2_ChIPseq/SRA/ It then uses a loop to pull each SRR file in RR_Acc_List.txt using prefetch Because the files are PE we then need to add --split to the fastq-dump command to get the R1 and R2 fastq for each SRR entry copy or make using nano the SRRpull.sh script.
-It should be inside your experiment folder.
+It makes a file in the ciernialab shared data folder on Alder: /alder/data/cbh/ciernia-data/HDAC1_2_ChIPseq/SRA/<br/>
+It then uses a loop to pull each SRR file in RR_Acc_List.txt using prefetch <br/>
+Because the files are PE we then need to add --split to the fastq-dump command to get the R1 and R2 fastq for each SRR entry<br/>
+copy or make using nano the SRRpull.sh script.
+It should be inside your experiment folder.<br/>
 Run the script as an sbatch submission to Alder:

     sbatch SRRpull.sh